Porirua Hall of Fame

 Author

 Since 2002 Knox has written 13 novels, three novellas, and a collection of essays.
 She has won both national and international literature awards.
-In 2019 she was awarded the Prime Minister’s Award for Literary Achievement and 2020 Knox was named in the Queen Birthday Honours, as a Companion of the New Zealand Order of Merit.
+In 2019 she was awarded the Prime Minister’s Award for Literary Achievement and in 2020 Knox was named in the Queen's Birthday Honours, as a Companion of the New Zealand Order of Merit.
 Elizabethknox.com

 Russell Marshall